Hawaii Burglary Rates and Burglary Maps

 Crime Grade's burglary map shows the safest places in Hawaii in green.
 The most dangerous areas in Hawaii are in red, with moderately safe areas in yellow.
 Crime rates on the map are weighted by the type and severity of the crime.

-Is Hawaii Safe?
+Is Hawaii Safe from Burglary?

 The C+ grade means the rate of burglary is about the same as the average US state.
 Hawaii is in the 49th percentile for safety, meaning 51% of states are safer and 49% of states are more dangerous.
 This analysis applies to Hawaii's proper boundaries only.
 See the table on nearby places below for nearby states.